 - Which Machine is recommended for my use?

 The Af-C has quickly become the most popular model due to its maintenance free ease of use.
 The Af-C is built with the same motors and stones as our other models, however the angle adjustments are fixed and not micro adjustable.
 The Af-C offers 4 fixed angle choices (1, 2, 3 and 4 degrees).
-Because of the fixed angle design the Af-C does not require regular attention to calibration and is a bit less delicate than the Af-L.
+Because of the fixed angle design the Af-C does not require regular attention to calibration.

 For most FIS and junior racing applications we recommend the Af-C , for those you prefer to really dial in their angles as they see fit the Af-L is the World Cup Tech’s choice.